Education and Training

 - Master of Medicine (equivalent M.S. ) Department of Medicine, Tianjin Medical University, Tianjin, China, 1995.

 - Ph.D. of Genetics, Department of Biochemistry & Biophysics, Texas A&M University, College Station, Texas, 2002.

 - Cardiovascular Disease Fellowship: Johns Hopkins University, Baltimore, Maryland.
 2016.

 - Internal Medicine Residency: University of Miami, Jackson Health System, Miami, Florida.
 2012.

 - Postdoctoral Research Associate: Harvard Medical School, Department of Genetics and Brigham and Women’s Hospital, Howard Hughes Medical Institute, Boston, Massachusetts.
 2009.

-Dr. Libin Wang is an assistant professor of medicine in the Division of Cardiovascular Medicine at the University of Maryland, School of Medicine.
+Dr. Libin Wang is an associate professor of medicine in the Division of Cardiovascular Medicine at the University of Maryland, School of Medicine.
 He finished premedical training at Nankai University and obtained medical degrees from Tianjin Medical University in China (Bachelor of Medicine, MD equivalent, and Master of Medicine, 1995).